benjacobs123456/PRS_UKB_MRI/readme.md

 0. Generate polygenic risk scores
 1. Divide the UKB cohort into training (not included in MRI) and testing (MRI data available) sets
 2. Determine the optimal MS PRS in the training cohort
+3. Check that the optimal PRS performs ok in the MRI cohort
+4. Correlate PRS with MRI imaging-derived phenotypes in the MRI cohort

-# 0. Generate polygenic risk scores
+## 0. Generate polygenic risk scores
 We generated polygenic risk scores in UKB using the IMSGC meta-analysis discovery stage summary statistics.
 We used the clumping-and-thresholding method to create a variety of scores.
 For a full description of our methods please see the [code](https://github.com/benjacobs123456/MS_UKB_PRS) and read the [manuscript](https://nn.neurology.org/content/8/4/e1007).

-# 1. Divide the UKB cohort into two sets - the non-imaging cohort (to select the best PRS, i.e. training set), and the imaging cohort (validation or testing set)
+## 1. Divide the UKB cohort into two sets - the non-imaging cohort (to select the best PRS, i.e. training set), and the imaging cohort (validation or testing set)
 ````R
 #############################################
 #               Load packages